Mark Arabo: Community activism

 Arabo has taken stands against measures affecting small business members like the proposed plastic grocery bag ban in San Diego, as well as other ordinances.
 Arabo has been a constant vocal supporter for the rights and protection of small businesses in the face of corporate interest.
-In his presidency at the Neighborhood Market Association, Arabo has worked on grassroot efforts in stopping corporate and big-box influence from adversely affecting the small business community.
+In his presidency at the Neighborhood Market Association, Arabo has worked on grassroots efforts in stopping corporate and big-box influence from adversely affecting the small business community.

 Arabo recently posted a $10,000 bounty on the "North Park Creep" who had sexually assaulted more than 6 women in the North Park area.
 A week after the bounty was posted, David Angelo Drake was booked Tuesday on six counts of assault with a deadly weapon, six counts of assault with the intent to commit sexual assault, five counts of battery, and two counts of sexual assault with a foreign object.